vtex-apps/io-documentation/docs/en/Recipes/development/publishing-an-app.md

 5. If all the app changes have already been tested and everything is working as expected, run the `vtex deploy {appvendor}.{appname}@{appversion}` command.

 >⚠️ *After publishing an app, you must wait 7 minutes to deploy it.
 Otherwise, you'll receive an "Invalid state transition" error from the Toolbelt.
 However, if you are using a Toolbelt version higher than `2.118.0` and deploying a **hotfix**, you can use the `--force` flag to instantly deploy your app version.*

->⚠️ *Remember to replace the values between the curly brackets according to your scenario.*

 By performing this action, you'll publish the candidate version as a stable version.
 Also, Housekeeper will automatically update the new app stable version on all accounts that have the app installed.